40478641/Group4/use-case/Use_Case4.md

 #CHARACTERISTIC INFORMATION
 #Goal in Context

-4. As a client I want to do the top populated countries in the world so that it is provided by the user.
+4. As a client I want to display the top populated countries in the world so that it is provided by the user.

 ##Scope
 Student Group Project